vsham31/random_code/README.md

 # socket_programming
-These are the computer network lab experiments.
+These are the recent random codes written by me.